Ryanair AGM narrowly approves bonus plan for CEO O'Leary

-DUBLIN (Reuters) - Ryanair (RYA.I) shareholders narrowly approved a bonus scheme for Chief Executive Michael O’Leary on Thursday that could earn him around 100 million euros ($111 million) over five years.
+DUBLIN, Sept 19 (Reuters) - Ryanair shareholders narrowly approved a bonus scheme for Chief Executive Michael O’Leary on Thursday that could earn him around 100 million euros ($111 million) over five years.

 The bonus scheme, which requires him to either double the profitability or share price of the carrier within five years, was approved by 50.5% of votes.